-- It also emphasized that the conveners of the WSIS use a multistakeholder approach including civil society, technical communities, the private sector, beside just governments. - The ITU was given the leading role to organize the event in cooperation with other UN bodies and other international organizations.
-They recommended that preparations for the Summit take place through an open-ended intergovernmental Preparatory Committee - or PrepCom Declaration of Principles and the draft Plan of Action - In 2001, the ITU Council decided to hold the Summit in two phases, the first from 10 to 12 December 2003, in Geneva, and the second from 16 to 18 November 2005 in Tunis
+- It also emphasized that the conveners of the WSIS use a multistakeholder approach and include civil society, technical communities, the private sector, and not just governments. - The ITU was given the leading role to organize the event in cooperation with other UN bodies and other international organizations. - The ITU recommended that preparations for the Summit take place through an open-ended intergovernmental Preparatory Committee - or PrepCom Declaration of Principles and the draft Plan of Action - In 2001, the ITU Council decided to hold the Summit in two phases, the first from 10 to 12 December 2003, in Geneva, and the second from 16 to 18 November 2005 in Tunis